Discrete Optimization Methods for Group Model Selection in Compressed Sensing: Algorithms with Exact Projection Oracles

 We can now prove our theorem.

 \begin{proof}[Proof of Theorem~\ref{thm:hardness-on-grids}] The reduction is from \textsc{Vertex Cover} on planar cubic graphs.
-Consider $G=(V,E)$ to be a planar cubic graph and let $k$ be some number.
-Our aim is to compute an instance $(\fG,\w,k')$ of the \MS~problem where $B(\fG)$ is a grid such that $G$ has a vertex cover of size $k$ if and only if $\fG$ admits a selection of $k'$ groups that together cover elements of a total weight at least some threshold $t$.
+Consider $\bar G=(V,E)$ to be a planar cubic graph and let $k$ be some number.
+Our aim is to compute an instance $(\fG,\w,k')$ of the \MS~problem where $B(\fG)$ is a grid such that $\bar G$ has a vertex cover of size $k$ if and only if $\fG$ admits a selection of $k'$ groups that together cover elements of a total weight at least some threshold $t$.

-First we embed the graph $G$ in some grid $H$ of polynomial size, meaning the vertices of $G$ get mapped to the vertices of the grid and edges get mapped to mutually internally disjoint paths in the grid connecting its endvertices.
+First we embed the graph $\bar G$ in some grid $H$ of polynomial size, meaning the vertices of $\bar G$ get mapped to the vertices of the grid and edges get mapped to mutually internally disjoint paths in the grid connecting its endvertices.
 This can be done in polynomial time using an algorithm for orthogonal planar embedding~\cite{DBLP:conf/latin/AlamBKKKW14}.
 We denote the mapping by $\pi$, hence $\pi(u)$ is some vertex of $H$ and $\pi(vw)$ is a path from $\pi(v)$ to $\pi(w)$ in $H$ for all $u \in V$ and $vw \in E$.

 Next we subdivide each edge of the grid 9 times, so that a vertical/horizontal edge of $H$ becomes a vertical/horizontal path of length 10 in some new, larger grid $H'$.
-We choose $H'$ as small as possible and observe that the corners of $H$ are mapped to the corners of $H$.
+We choose $H'$ such that the corners of $H$ are mapped to the corners of $H'$.
 In particular, $|V(H')| \le 100 |V(H)|$.
-Let us denote the obtained embedded subdivision of $G$ in $H'$ by $G'$, and let $\pi'$ denote the embedding.
+Let us denote the obtained embedded subdivision of $\bar G$ in $H'$ by $G'$, and let $\pi'$ denote the embedding.
 Moreover, let $\phi$ be the corresponding embedding of $H$ into the subdivided grid $H'$.
 Note that $\mbox{im}~\pi'|_{V} \subseteq \mbox{im}~\phi|_{V}$.

 Let $(A,B)$ be a bipartition of $H'$.
-We may assume that every vertex $\pi'(u)$ is in $A$, $u \in V$.
+We may assume that $\pi'(u)$ is in $A$ for all $u \in V$.
 We consider $H'$ to be the incidence graph $B(\fG)$ of a group model $\fG$ where the vertices in $B$ correspond to the elements and the vertices in $A$ correspond to the groups of $\fG$.
 We refer to the vertices in $A$ as \emph{group-vertices} and to vertices in $B$ as \emph{element-vertices}.
 Slightly abusing notation, we identify each group with its group-vertex and each element with its element-vertex and write $\fG=A$.